IIT Wireless Services

-To enable network optimization, IIT caps and prioritizes traffic according to:
+To enable network optimization, IIT limits and prioritizes traffic according to:

 - Location within the campus; academic area or residential area.

-- The time of day; at night IIT provides higher capabilities to the residential area:
+- The time of day; at night, IIT relaxes the limits for the residential area:

 - Type of traffic; for example, a voice conversation has higher priority than email; viewing an IIT Online course has higher priority than downloading music.